oVirt/ovirt-site/source/api/ovirtschedulerapi.html.md

 ![](clusterPolicyList.png "clusterPolicyList.png")

-*   Policies will be configured on a system level in configure screen.
+*   Policies will be configured on a system level in configure dialog, much like Roles.

 ![](ClusterPolicy.png "ClusterPolicy.png")